data-solution-automation-engine/DIRECT/000_Documentation/DIRECT_Functional_Design.md

 * Execution Status Code; monitors the outcomes of the ETL process.
 * Processing Indicator; provides the mechanism for internal process control.
-* Next Run Indicator; provides information about how the ETL should operate on the next run, based on current information.
+* Next Run Status; provides information about how the ETL should operate on the next run, based on current information.

 Both Batch Instances (signifying one single execution of an ETL workflow) and Module Instances (signifying one single execution of an ETL process) use these flags in the same manner.
 During the captured events, and in particular during the Module and Batch Evaluation event, the framework performs various checks to verify the data in the process control subsystem.